 If you struggle to stick to your New Year’s resolutions, it may be time to change up the way you challenge yourself.
 As January trickles into February, many people let go of their new routines, but know that you can reach your goals!
 Perhaps step-by-step changes that stay fresh and engaging are easier to accomplish.
 Maybe you need to look at improvements in your life in a different light, because pushing yourself all at once might be overwhelming.
 When it comes to bettering yourself, it’s never too late.
 So, no excuses!
-Check out the monthly calendar of ideas below.
+Check out our monthly calendar of New Year’s resolutions below.

 January: Waste Nothing